Virginia Garcia Memorial Health Center

 The Mission of the Virginia Garcia Memorial Health Center is to provide high-quality, comprehensive and culturally appropriate primary healthcare to the communities of Washington and Yamhill Counties with a special emphasis on migrant and seasonal farmworkers and others with barriers to receiving health care.

-In 1975 the Virginia Garcia Health Center (VG) was established in memory of Virginia Garcia, a six year old from Texas, whose short life and death in Oregon changed health care services to Latinos in Oregon forever.
-Accompanying her farmworker parents to Oregon to pick strawberries, Virginia Garcia spent her last days in a migrant labor camp near the city of North Plains.
-There she developed blood poisoning from a simple foot wound, and although attempts were made to treat her, the unavailability of cultural and language appropriate medical services ultimately resulted in her death.
-Stunned by this tragedy, community leaders of the Hispanic and medical communities joined forces in an unprecedented effort to insure that such a tragedy would never be repeated.
+In 1975 the Virginia Garcia Memorial Health Center was established in memory of six year old Virginia Garcia, who accompanied her farmworker parents from Texas to Oregon to pick strawberries.
+Virginia Garcia developed an infection from a simple foot wound, and because of a lack of culturally appropriate medical services, she died.
+Stunned by this tragedy, community leaders joined forces in an unprecedented effort to ensure that such a tragedy would never be repeated.

-Since VG's humble beginning in a three car garage, the center has continued to provide health care to the medically needy of Washington County for over 30.
+Since our humble beginning in a three car garage, Virginia Garcia has continued to provide health care to the medically needy of Washington and Yamhill Counties for over 40 years.
 It continues to focus on the needs of migrant farmworkers, both through the health center and outreach programs in the migrant camps.
-The center continues to develop and expand its programs to meet existing and emergent needs.
-VG serves more than 30,000 patients each year from 4 health clinics, a mobile health van, 3 dental clinics and a school-based health center.
+The center continues to develop and expand our programs to meet existing and emergent needs.
+We now serve more than 48,000 patients (1 in every 15 residents) each year from 5 primary care clinics, 6 dental clinics, 6 school-based health centers, a women's clinic, and our mobile clinic.

 This is an amazing organization which does great things for the community!
 Contact us for more information on how YOU can get involved!